petitejess/burger_game/README.md

 &nbsp;

+---

+&nbsp;

 ## Installation and Usage

-There are two options available to install Burger Game app.
-This is assuming the prerequisites are met prior installation attempt.
+There are two options available to install Burger Game app: **Ruby Gem** or **Bash Script**.
+This is assuming the prerequisites are met prior to installation attempt.

 Please see below guidelines and instructions for installation options and usage.